rkencoresky/RangeSeekbar/README.md

 # RangeSeekbar

-This is a android native library for range seekbar.
+This is a android native library written in java.